Władysław Matwin: Biography

 After his parents divorced, he and his mother found themselves in Poznań, where he studied economics.
 At that time he belonged to the Communist Party of Poland and the Young Communist League of Poland (KZMP).
 He was secretary of the KZMP District Committee.
 In January 1935, he was arrested for Communist activities and sentenced to three years in prison.
 After being released, he went to Czechoslovakia, where he studied chemistry in Brno.
 He returned to Poland in the spring of 1939.
 He volunteered to join the army, but was considered a dangerous criminal and was banned from serving in the Polish army.

 During World War II he stayed on the territory of the Soviet Union.
 First, he worked as a miner and later studied at the Metallurgy Institute at night.
 For a short time he was in the Red Army, from which - due to his origin - he was removed.
 Later he worked in railway construction.
 He then stayed in Tbilisi.
-Later he joined First Polish Army army in Ryazan, where he taught politicsat the officer's school.
+Later he joined First Polish Army army in Ryazan, where he taught politics at the officer's school.
 In 1944 he belonged to the corps of political and educational officers of the 1st Tadeusz Kościuszko Infantry Division.
 In 1944 he was sent to Tehran, where the Union of Polish Patriots (in which he was active) created an outpost whose main task was to reach the local Polish community through radio broadcasts and newspapers, and above all the soldiers of Władysław Anders.

 In 1945, Władysław Matwin was summoned to Moscow, where he became chargé d'affaires at the Polish embassy.
 In 1946 he returned to Poland and served as an instructor of the Central Committee.
 In 1947 and 1948 he was the first secretary of the Provincial Committee of the Polish Workers' Party in Wrocław.
-He also stayed for a year in Davos, Switzerland, where he had his eyes treated (he was in danger of losing his sight as a result of the disease).
+He also stayed for a year in Davos, Switzerland, where he had his eyes treated (he was in danger of losing his sight as a result of disease).
 Together with the PPR, he joined the Polish United Workers' Party, sitting until June 1964 in its Central Committee (he also held the position of the first secretary of the Provincial Committee in Wrocław, which he held until 1949).
 In the 1950s, he was associated with the Puławy faction.